 Aquamarine is the birthstone for March and the gem of the 19th wedding anniversary.
 The name "aquamarine" is derived from two Latin words: aqua, meaning "water" and marina, meaning " of the sea".
-Aquamarine is the green-blue to blue variety of the mineral beryl.
-The gem's most valuable color is a moderately strong, medium-dark blue to slightly greenish-blue.
+Aquamarine is the green-blue to-blue variety of the mineral beryl.
+The gem's most valuable color is a moderately intense, medium-dark blue to slightly greenish-blue.
 Aquamarine owes its color to trace elements of iron in its crystal structure.
 Medieval sages prescribed water touched by aquamarine for a host of ills, including those affecting the eyes and lungs. they promised the virtues of insight and foresight to the gem's wearers.

 Color: Greenish blue, light in tone

 Birefringence: 0.005 to 0.009

 Specific gravity: 2.72

 Mohs Hardness: 7.5 to 8 on the Mohs scale